 Little Egg Inlet connects the Atlantic Ocean with Great Bay and the Intracoastal Waterway.
 It provides maritime access to these water bodies by both recreational and commercial boaters.
 Following Hurricane Sandy, and more recent storms (Joaquin in October 2015 and Jonas in January 2016), which shifted sand shoals and washed barrier island sand into the inlet and the Intracoastal Waterway, navigational hazards within the inlet have increased.
-Party boats traversing the inlet have drafts exceeding 4 feet and the inlet possesses shoals that render depths too shallow at low tide for safe passage.
 Under the No Action Alternative, significant storm events will continue to shift shoal sand, potentially impacting both shoreline habitats and navigational safety of Little Egg Inlet.